 Why do I need a performance monitoring tool?

 I am running a couple of servers.
 Some of them are cloud-based, and some are on-premise.
 These servers run NodeJS and PHP applications, PM2 (an advanced production process management service for NodeJS), MySQL, MongoDB, and Apache.
 There are some CPU-intensive services, which could require some manual intervention.
 It's quite literally a circus out there, and I need to keep a watchful eye.

 What do I need to monitor?

 You could monitor everything, but the amount of data would be overwhelming!
-Looking at numbers alone can be meaningless without context.
-Sometimes you are looking for something, that you did not know you need to monitor.
+Furthermore, looking at numbers alone can be meaningless without context.
+Sometimes you are looking for something that you did not know you need to monitor.
 In my case, I needed something that can provide metrics on all the data points, but in a way that allows me to browse and easily find problem areas.
-The performance monitoring, must however as a minimum, display metric for CPU, Memory, NFS, Apache Workers and Bandwidth.
-Most tools can provide this info, but not all can display the information in an easy to digest manner.
+However, the performance monitoring must serve as a minimum display metric for CPU, Memory, NFS, Apache Workers, and Bandwidth.
+Most tools can provide this info, but not all can display the information in an easy-to-digest manner.
 My-Netdata provides plugins that need minimal configuration for new applications to monitor.

 Let me know what you think!
 Do you have a performance monitoring tool that you can recommend?

 Anto's editorial team loves the cloud as much as you!
 Each member of Anto's editorial team is a Cloud expert in their own right.
 Anto Online takes great pride in helping fellow Cloud enthusiasts.
 Let us know if you have an excellent idea for the next topic!
 Contact Anto Online if you want to contribute.

 Support Anto Online and buy us a coffee.
 Anything is possible with coffee and code.